IritaSee/se3gcnn-medical/README.md

 ```
 ## Steps to run the networks

 The data need to be pre-processed before being fed into the networks.
-The script to process the data is in datagen.py.

 ### Data pre-processing and generation

+The script to process the data is datagen.py.

 There are 3 types of pre-processed data that need to be generated.
 The brain mask is used to extract meaningful voxels that are in the brain, and for all the networks, either a grid of voxels centered at a meaningful voxel or just the voxel itself is used, based what network it is.
 Details are explained below.